Santosh Deshmukh: Murder

+Motive

+The motive of the attackers was "revenge for the violent ambush that was made on their 2 gang members" by 12-15 villagers headed by Deshmukh.
+The murderers claimed that Deshmukh caused them disrepute by ambushing one of their gang member (Pratik Ghule) and beating him with sticks on his birthday; and subsequently sharing videos of the incident making it go viral causing the gang's image to be tarnished.

-Initial police investigations indicated the murder might be linked to an extortion scheme targeting renewable energy firm Avaada Energy, active in the area.
+Initial police investigations indicated the murder might be linked to an extortion scheme for and amount of 2 Crores targeting renewable energy firm Avaada Energy, active in the area.
 Deshmukh had reportedly become an obstacle to the extortionists.

 Investigation

 The Criminal Investigation Department (CID) filed a chargesheet revealing the attackers recorded several videos during the murder, suggesting a deliberate act of intimidation.
 Investigations uncovered a wider conspiracy involving multiple suspects, including Valmik Karad, who reportedly had political connections.

 A Special Investigation Team (SIT) was formed by the Maharashtra government to probe deeper.
 By March 2025, authorities had arrested seven suspects, while one remained at large.

 Aftermath

-Following the arrest of Karad, who was identified as a close associate, Maharashtra's Minister of Food and Civil Supplies Dhananjay Munde faced intense political pressure.
+Following the arrest of who was identified as a close associate, Maharashtra's Minister of Food and Civil Supplies faced intense political pressure.
 Munde resigned from his ministerial position on 4 March 2025.